Pokisiekk/portfolio/README.md

 The project includes automated tests for different types of objects:

 1. **ESP32-S3**: Tests related to the ESP32-S3 microcontroller, including firmware validation, connectivity, and functional checks.
 For testing purposes, MicroPython was installed on the board.

 1. **OrangeHRM**: Automated tests for OrangeHRM, an open-source human resource management system.
      The tests verify functionalities such as login, user management, and role assignments.

 1. **ReqRes API**: Tests for ReqRes, a mock REST API used for testing.
 The tests validate HTTP responses, status codes, and data integrity.

 1. **Youtube**: World-famous website for sharing content, mainly video.
-Creation of tests in progress.
+The tests check the loading of individual tabs, video operations and checking the capabilities of some basic functionalities.